mode51/Tungsten/NuGet/Tungsten.IO.Pipes/Readme.txt

 ﻿Named pipe wrappers to easily add asynchronous named pipes to your application.
 Server and client are provided.

+5.5.2017 -v1.2.6.1
+Corrected the .Net45 dependencies in the NuGet package

 5.5.2017 - v1.2.6
 Rewrote PipeTransceiver.cs to be simpler and use less resources Fixed some bugs in the process